YunoHost-Apps/streama_ynh/README.md

 ## Installation guide

- App can be installed by YunoHost **admin web-interface** or by **running following command**:

-        $ sudo yunohost app install https://github.com/YunoHost-Apps/streama_ynh

- Default upload directory is : /home/yunohost.app/streama (must be mentioned in *Settings* page or can be changed)
+Default upload directory is: `/home/yunohost.app/streama` (must be mentioned in *Settings* page or can be changed)

- Default local video directory is : /home/yunohost.app/streama/upload (must be mentioned in *Settings* page or can be changed)
+Default local video directory is: `/home/yunohost.app/streama/upload` (must be mentioned in *Settings* page or can be changed)

 ## Documentation